Home

 Bunny Wailer

-Bunny Wailer - Reggae Artist Best voice in the 'The Wailer's band.
-Bunny went off the music scene after the band broke up and he emerged back in the 1970s with hits like 'Rootsman Skanking', Liberation', 'Rule Dancehall'. and Blackheart Man'.
+Bunny Wailer went off the music scene after the band broke up and he emerged back in the 1970s with hits like 'Rootsman Skanking', Liberation', 'Rule Dancehall'. and Blackheart Man'.

 After the death of Marley and Peter, reggae fans hoped Bunny would take charge, but that was not what he wanted.